davidpirogov/toon-llm/specification/README.md

 - **Examples**:
     - Tab delimiter: `{'items': ['a', 'b\tc', 'd']}` with `delimiter='\t'` → `'items[3\t]: a\t"b\\tc"\td'`
     - Pipe delimiter: `{'items': ['a', 'b|c', 'd']}` with `delimiter='|'` → `'items[3|]: a|"b|c"|d'`
+- **Clarifications**:
+    - Tabs (and other whitespace) used as delimiters should NOT be escaped when they appear in quoted strings

 #### Delimiter Independence for Commas